 It’s a fact that some phone system disruptions happen with phone providers.
 Do your research into a provider’s actual track record for reliability and the ways they uphold it.

 At Nextiva, our uptime is 99.999%.
-We’ve invested millions into creating and maintaining a robust business calling network trusted by over 100,000 companies.
+We've invested millions into creating and maintaining a reliable business calling network trusted by over 100,000 companies.
 All of our data centers are resilient with off-grid power redundancy along with automatic failover, so calls keep flowing uninterrupted.

 A quick check on DownDetector will often uncover the truth about a provider's uptime based on user feedback and social media updates.

 2) Set up automatic call forwarding when unavailable.